Wardrobe Staples vs Outfit Formulas

 How to combine them

-Use staples to ensure your wardrobe has “easy pieces.”
+Use staples to ensure your wardrobe has 'easy pieces.'
 Then use formulas to turn those pieces into consistent looks you can rely on every day.
+Think of staples as the vocabulary and formulas as the grammar — both are needed for coherent daily dressing.

 Build your system faster